kubevela/kubevela/docs/quick-start.md

 Loading templates ...

-Rendering configs for service (testsvc)... writing deploy config to (.vela/deploy.yaml)
+Rendering configs for service (testsvc)...
+Writing deploy config to (.vela/deploy.yaml)

 Applying deploy configs ...
-Checking if app has been deployed... app existed, updating existing deployment...
+Checking if app has been deployed...
+App has not been deployed, creating a new deployment...
-✅ app has been deployed 🚀🚀🚀
+✅ App has been deployed 🚀🚀🚀
     Port forward: vela port-forward testapp
              SSH: vela exec testapp
          Logging: vela logs testapp